ToluBakare/Health-Data-Analysis/README.md

-Outpatient data exploration and trend analysis
+This is an exploration and trend analysis of a synthetic hospital data.
+Data used is open sourced
+It is beginner friendly and easy to understand